ceylon/ceylon-examples-spark/README.md

 ## Requirements

 This project requires JDK 8 and [Ceylon] 1.3.1 or Ceylon IDE 1.3.1 for IntelliJ or Eclipse.
+On the command line you can use the provided `ceylonb` command if you don't have Ceylon already installed.

 [Ceylon]: https://ceylon-lang.org/download